microtrain/bootcamp/13-Express/06-AuthApp.md

 ## Login Form

 [</> code](https://github.com/microtrain/mean.example.com/commit/39364af9ef5f989b882dbeed2e9a09c41a5aae4e) We will start by loading a closure into a variable called ```authApp```.
-Then we will add a method to create a form, load that form into to the view and update the styles.
+We will add a method to create and load a form into the view, then we will update the styles.

 Before we start writing code we will run ```gulp watch``` this will automatically compile all changes made to source code into distribution code.